mdheller/dumbass/README.md

 > Chosen by toddlers, insects, imbeciles and stupid coders.

 Code components with cross-browser web standards.
 No JSX, no Shadow DOM, no fancy framworks, no opinions.
+No tricks.

 - **Just HTML, CSS and JavaScript**—No JSX, no Shadow DOM, no fancy frameworks, no opinions.
 - **Stop learning, stagnate!**—Use the syntax you already know.
 Stop learning new things.
 Do more with what's already here.